 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

 As popular as visiting the Great Wall of China in Beijing or the Terracotta Army in Xian, taking a Chengdu Panda Tour at the Giant Panda Breeding Base is just as high on the list.
 It’s also said to be one of China’s most sustainable tourist attractions.

-As soon as you arrive in the city you know you have hit the land of the panda.
-Their adorable faces greet you from every street corner, appear in all manner of advertisements and are even used to decorate taxi car bonnets.
+As soon as you arrive in Chengdu city you know you have hit the land of the panda.
+Their adorable faces greet you from every street corner, appear in all manner of advertisements, and are even used to decorate taxi car bonnets.
 Random Chengdu panda-themed goods are sold at every street market and an official panda merchandise store even exists within the city’s main shopping streets, including the Big and Small Alley and the Jinli night fair.